na-na-hi/renget/archive/pmdhelloworld.md

 Connection terminated.
 Exiting. . .
 ```
 The words faded from my sight, leaving me alone - hovering in place by the side of the road.
-The strange conversation with what I knew to be my evolved form certainly smacked of something important - they'd plainly told me that they needed help.
-Unfortunately, they neglected to explain what the issue was, and as far as I could tell, there was no way to give them a call back to get more information out of them.
+The strange conversation with what I knew to be my evolved form certainly smacked of something important - in fact, they'd plainly told me that they needed my help.
+Unfortunately, they neglected to let me ask them to explain what the issue was- and as far as I could tell- there was no way to give them a call back to get more information out of them.

 However, they *had* forwarded me a set of co-ordinates.
 While I didn't have a clue how this place was laid out, I could see the faint image of a marker overlaid on the landscape in the distance, a little ways out of the other side of the town.
 At the very least I could get a lay of the land while on my way to wherever this Porygon2 was - or where they claimed to be.

 ***

-Perhaps a little surprisingly, making my way through the town was uneventful.
-While my strange and unfamiliar form gathered quite a few stares from what I recognised as other Pokémon that I passed, nothing much seemed to come of it outside of some whispers and occasional pointing.
+>(wip needs editing)

+Making my way through the trunks and across the bridges, I made notes of anyplace that might have been of importance in the town.
+A shop here, what looked to be an Inn of sorts there - it turned out that this was quite the bustling place.
+While I drew quite a few stares making my way across town, the Pokémon here thankfully didn't seem the type to confront a strange newcomer heading through town.

+Porygon2's co-ordinates led me to one stumps that were dotted around the outside of the town itself.
+This one was one of the larger ones - if the windows that dotted the outside were any indication, this place was at the very least three stories tall.
+Looking up at it, it seemed fairly imposing.
+Still, this was probably my best bet to get any answers.

+Skirting around the strange hole in the ground that lay outside the front door - while it was covered up by a grate of sorts, I didn't fancy testing how my hovering would work with a surface with big holes in - I moved up to the curtain that covered the front door.
+Pushing my way through, I was met with the sight of what appeared to be a relatively large lobby.
+Two large boards hanging off a wall seemed to dominated the room, presented as the most important thing there.

+While this room was vacant, I could hear quite the commotion coming from one of the rooms shooting off from the lobby.
+Arguing and eating, from the sounds of it.
+I must have dropped in during the lunch break.
+Looking around, I could see the marker I had been set was pointing up stairs.
+After waiting a second or two to see if anyone would come out and meet me in the lobby, I made for the stairs in the centre of the room - heading up to meet Porygon2.